 Empowering communities to demand better health services

-Community members are also equipped to hold their own governments accountable for the promises they make.
+Community members were also equipped to hold their own governments accountable for the promises they make.
 We call this our Citizen Voice and Action (CVA) approach.
 It aims to increase dialogue between those who bear a duty to provide services to the public and ordinary citizens.
-We mobilise CVA groups to advocate together for things such as a new health facility in Sierra Leone, the repair of an ambulance in Uganda, or connecting a health facility to the electric grid.
+We mobilised CVA groups to advocate together for things such as a new health facility in Sierra Leone, the repair of an ambulance in Uganda, or connecting a health facility to the electric grid.